-Since you possess the CC variant of the ACTN3 gene, you have a genetic advantage to excel in strength and power-based activities.
-These activities are important for building and maintaining muscle mass.
-Aim to participate in strengthening activities at least two days per week.
+Since you possess the CC variant of the ACTN3 gene, you have the highest possible genetic advantage to excel in strength and power-based activities as determined by this gene.
+Strength/resistance exercises are important for strengthening bones, muscle and connective tissue, reducing injury risk and improving athletic performance.
+Aim to participate in strength/resistance training at least two days per week.